MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-sharepoint.md

 There are a couple of possible scenarios for farm recovery:

 -   A farm configuration exists as it did at the time of taking the backup.
-In this case, you will be restoring to a functioning farm.
+In this case, you'll be restoring to a functioning farm.

 -   The configuration database is corrupt and the servers in the farm are down.